djeada/Git-Hooks/README.md

 You can also run tests, although this normally takes more than a few seconds.
 As a result, we discourage running tests on pre-commit.

+## How to use a custom hook?

+You have to create a file named <code>pre-commit</code> in the <code>.git/hooks</code> directory.
+The name is crucial, you can't change it if you want git to recognize your script.
+Now edit the <code>pre-commit</code> file and put whatever commands you want git to execute whenever you will attempt to make a commit.
+For this repository we use the following script:

+  #!/bin/sh
+  hooks/run_all.sh

 ## Bibliography

 * https://githooks.com/